 - For two or more non-normally distributed data sets: Levene’s test.

-Since test that are based on a certain distribution are usually sharper, we need to check whether we have normal data.
+Since tests that are based on a certain distribution are usually sharper, we need to check whether we have normal data.
 Figure three reveals, that CHL Blue does not show normality following the p-value of the Anderson-Darling Normality Test.
-Therefore, we need to run a Test for Equal Variances following Levene’s test
+Therefore, we need to run a Test for Equal Variances following Levene’s test.

 5. Test the Assumptions